- Professional Services

 IceLink is a client-side RTC stack that enables peer-to-peer communications on a variety of platforms.
-It requires an external signalling component, but aside from that, provides the core client media and network capabilities required for peer-based communications.
+It requires an external signalling component, but aside from that, provides the core client media and network capabilities required for simple peer-to-peer based video between 2 or 3 parties.

 LiveSwitch builds on this by adding signalling, security, scalability, recording, and POTS/PSTN interoperability.
 It includes a signalling gateway, complete with administrative control and reporting, a media server for scaling SFU-based and MCU-based streaming, and a SIP connector bridge for telephony integration.
-It supports simple peer-to-peer streaming as well, and can dynamically change streaming configurations at runtime.
+It supports simple peer-to-peer streaming, but is designed to scale to much larger sessions and can dynamically change connection type between P2P, SFU, or MCU during runtime.

 LiveSwitch is required to support voice and video conferences where the number of participants exceeds what can be carried by a mesh (peer-to-peer) network.
-For most devices, this threshold is around 2-3 call participants, at which point packet forwarding (SFU) or packet mixing (MCU) by the LiveSwitch media server is required to reduce the resource drain on client devices.
+For typical mobile devices, this threshold is around 2-3 call participants, at which point packet forwarding (SFU) or packet mixing (MCU) by a media server, such as LiveSwitch, is required to reduce the resource drain on client devices.

 No. LiveSwitch includes all the media and network capabilities of IceLink and all the signalling capabilities of WebSync.
 An application using IceLink and WebSync can be migrated to LiveSwitch to take advantage of the additional features.